richelbilderbeek/mindustry/README.md

  * You can branch off from any flow to deliver those resources elsewhere, without clogging the conveyor belts

+## Maintain an efficient flow of resources

+If you are mining more of a resource then fits on one conveyor belt line, add a second conveyor belt line.
+In the late game, use a faster conveyor belt from the point where two inflows converge towards the final stretch towards to Core.

+If a factory has two inputs, and one input is clogged up, increase inflow of the other product.

+## Understand the special conveyor blocks

+ * The junction is essential in keeping lines seperate
+ * The sorter is great at unclogging a line: make it sort on the undesired product, let a conveyor belt with that product branch of.
+In the end, remove that conveyor belt
+ * The distributor allows to keep a flow even when one line is clogged up.
+   This is unlike a splitter that stops when one line is clogged up

 ## Mining efficieny does not increase with more conveyor belts

 Connecting a drill to one or multiple squares of conveyor belt: it will